TE Reads: The Burgess Boys

-Everyone is invited to read Amy and Isabelle by Elizabeth Strout and then come together for a discussion with Rabbi Gardenswartz.
+Everyone is invited to read The Burgess Boys by Elizabeth Strout and then come together for a discussion with Rabbi Gardenswartz.

 Read the book then come for the conversation!